3ugas/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] **Hotfix**

 ### Pull Request Description:
+This should include the following.
+ - A link to the ClickUp ticket
-This should include the aim of the feature, description of changes made and any other notes to aid in review
+ - The aim of the PR
+ - A description of changes made
+ - Any other guidance to aid the reviewer

 ### I confirm that: